Creating a themed aquascape

-Few tanks look more natural than one simply decorated with fine sand, wood and with brown, tea-stained water.
+Few tanks look more like a natural landscape than one simply decorated with fine sand, wood and with brown, tea-stained water.
 “Blackwater” habitats are common around the world and many of the fish we keep from Cardinal tetras to Pearl gourami to Dwarf cichlids naturally inhabit blackwater in the wild.

 The water is stained brown from the tannins released by fallen food and leaves from the forest canopy above and blackwater fish often have striking markings or bright, iridescent colouration so that they can see each other in the gloom.
 Tannins make the water soft and acidic so by using wood, leaves and blackwater in the aquarium you can make many soft water species feel right at home.